Skip to main content

 tip

-If no expense category is set on the rule, the system attempts to resolve one from the bank's own category mapping.
-Set an explicit category on the rule for predictable results.
+If no expense category is set on the rule, Invoice Ninja tries to resolve one from the bank's own category mapping.
+For predictable results, always set an explicit category on the rule.

 Auto-Convert

-When auto-convert is enabled on a rule, matched transactions are immediately processed without manual intervention:
+When auto-convert is enabled, matched transactions are immediately processed without manual intervention:

 Rule typeAuto-convert action

-After auto-conversion, the transaction status moves directly from Unmatched to Converted, skipping the intermediate Matched state.
+After auto-conversion the transaction moves directly from Unmatched to Converted, skipping the intermediate Matched state.

 warning

 Auto-convert creates real financial records (payments and expenses) automatically.
-Test your rules with auto-convert disabled first to verify they match the correct transactions before enabling it.
+Test your rules with auto-convert disabled first to verify they match the correct transactions, then enable it once you're confident.

-1. Be specific with credit rules.
-Combine invoice fields with client fields for accurate matching.
-A rule matching $invoice.amount alone may match the wrong invoice when multiple invoices share the same amount.
+• Be specific with money-in rules.
+Combining an invoice field with a client field dramatically improves accuracy when multiple invoices share the same amount.

-2. Use invoice number matching when possible.
-If your payment processor includes the invoice number in the bank description, $invoice.number provides the most reliable match — it searches for the number as a distinct word boundary in the description.
+• Prefer invoice numbers when you can.
+If your payment processor includes the invoice number in the bank description, $invoice.number is the most reliable match — it looks for the number as a distinct word.

-7. Leverage custom fields.
-If you store reference codes, project IDs, or account numbers in custom fields on invoices, payments, or clients, you can use them as matching criteria for credit rules.
+• Leverage custom fields.
+If you store reference codes, project IDs, or account numbers in custom fields on invoices, payments, or clients, you can use them as matching criteria for money-in rules.